albertattard/presentation-layered-jar/presentation/2020-09-22-presentation-remote-meetup.md

   $ docker build . -t boot-fat-jar:local
   ```

-  The above command creates an image and tags it as `boot-fat-jar:local`
+  The above command creates a Docker image and tags it as `boot-fat-jar:local`

-- We can run this Docker image, creating a Docker container when doing so, once this is built
+- We can run this Docker image, creating a Docker container when doing so, using the given tag `boot-fat-jar:local`

   ```bash
   $ docker run \